Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Approximating the badly approximable by Dawid Kielak and Damian Sawicki

-The last point is to observe that $(\tau \T^2, d_{\langle r\rangle})$ is quasi-isometric to $(\tau \SS^2, d)$ (where $d$ is, say, the standard geodesic metric on $\SS^2$).
+The last point is to observe that $(\tau \T^2, d_{\langle r\rangle})$ is quasi-isometric to $(\tau \SS^2, \delta)$ (where $\delta$ is, say, the standard geodesic metric on $\SS^2$).
 This follows from Example \ref{examples to non-rigidity} item \eqref{divide by finite}, and the fact that the quotient of $\T^2$ by the above action is bi-Lipschitz equivalent to $\SS^2$.

-For the ``only if'' part, observe that if $\eps$ acts by a rational rotation, then the action factors through a finite group and the respective quotient (see Example \ref{examples to non-rigidity} item \eqref{divide by finite}) is an interval; no unbounded family of intervals is however quasi-isometric to a family of spheres.
-When $\eps$ acts by an irrational rotation, one can reason similarly as in the proof of Theorem \ref{main appendix}, because the quotient of $(\T^2, ad\times bd)$ by the action of $\langle r \rangle$ has diameter comparable with the diameter of $(\T^2, ad\times bd)$, that is, approximately $\max(a,b)$, and the same applies to the invariant $v_N$ from the proof of Theorem \ref{main appendix} (which is approximately $ab/N^2$).
+For the `only if' part, observe that if $\eps$ acts by a rational rotation, then the action factors through a finite group and the respective quotient (see Example \ref{examples to non-rigidity} item \eqref{divide by finite}) is an interval; however no unbounded family of intervals is quasi-isometric to a family of spheres.
+When $\eps$ acts by an irrational rotation, one can reason similarly as in the proof of Theorem \ref{main appendix}, because the quotient of an (unbalanced) torus $(\T^2, ad\times bd)$ by the action of $\langle r \rangle$ has diameter equal to the diameter of this torus, that is, $\max(a,b)/2$, and the value of the invariant $v_N$ (from the proof of Theorem \ref{main appendix}) for the quotient is bounded above by its value for the torus, which is approximately $ab/N^2$.
 However, the $v_N$ invariant of the sphere of diameter $c$ is roughly $c^2/N^2$. \end{proof}

-Note that the actions in Corollary \ref{dihedral spheres} are the only interesting isometric actions $D_\infty\acts\T^1$.
-If one of the generators acts by a rotation, then the action factors through the finite group $\Z/2\Z \times \Z/2\Z$.
+Note that the actions in Corollary \ref{dihedral spheres}, where both generators are required to act by reflections, are the only interesting isometric actions $D_\infty\acts\T^1$.
+If one of the generators acts by the central symmetry or the identity, then the action factors through the finite group $\Z/2\Z \times \Z/2\Z$.

 Finally, let us prove Proposition \ref{higher tori}.